5 designers leading Nigeria's hyperlocal fashion revolution

 "It was really important to me to make (something) from what already exists, and work with what we have here in Nigeria," recalled 31-year-old Abiola Olusola.

 Her digitally designed prints swap traditional adire motifs for modern designs that are then stamped in dramatic colors onto cotton by craftswomen in Abeokuta, in southwest Nigeria.
-"I feel like it's a mix of this modern, functional approach and the African story and heritage," said Olusol.
+"I feel like it's a mix of this modern, functional approach and the African story and heritage," said Olusola.

 The Ibadan-born designer studied fashion design at Istituto Marangoni in Paris before moving back to Nigeria in 2016 to launch her eponymous label a year later.
 Her collections soon gained notoriety on Instagram, earning her private commissions, and her designs are now sold at Lagos luxury store Temple Muse and Folklore in New York.

-Note: This article has been updated to correctly state the ages of Oroma and Osione Itegboje as 33 and 35, respectively.